nbari/hackintosh/README.md

 Flash Video card ROM (backup your original)
 ===========================================

-Befor doing this, find how to backup your current working ROM, in case you need to revert any changes.
+Before doing this, find how to backup your current working ROM, in case you need to revert any changes.

 For some reason I could not make work the GTX 750 TI video card with it's